permaweb/ao/connect/README.md

 });
 ```

-Create a Assignment for an `ao` process with an L1 transaction
+Create an Assignment for an `ao` process with an L1 transaction

 ```js
 import { assign } from "@permaweb/aoconnect";